timosalm/devx-container-platform-workshop/workshop/content/exercises/cartographer.md

 Other configuration options are available for resource constraints (`spec.limits`, `spec.requests`) and environment variables for the build resources in the supply chain (`spec.build.env`) and to be passed to the running application (`spec.env`).

-Last but not least via (`.spec.params`), it's possible to override default values of the additional parameters that are used in the Supply Chain but not part of the official Workload specification.
+Last but not least, via (`.spec.params`), it's possible to override default values of the additional parameters that are used in the Supply Chain but not part of the official Workload specification.

-There are more configuration options available which you can have a look at in the detailed specification here:
+There are more configuration options available, which you can have a look at in the detailed specification here:
 ```dashboard:open-url
 url: https://cartographer.sh/docs/v0.7.0/reference/workload/
 ```